Skip to main content

 In the last one we went over the 7 bits and the module was rejected during validation.

-Explaining and implementing LEB128 takes a lot of text and code, if you want to read more about it we have a whole deep dive on LEB128 in our book.
+Explaining and implementing LEB128 takes a lot of text and code.
+If you want to read more about it we have a whole deep dive on LEB128 in our book.

 A Trick that Almost Worked